 Students will advance to candidacy after they have completed all required and elective course work (except for dissertation credit hours), passed their comprehensive exam, and successfully defended their dissertation proposal.
-This will typically occur after the completion of the second year in the program (for full time students).
+This will typically occur after the completion of the second year in the program.
 Once all requirements are met, the doctoral program director will forward the Application for Advancement to Candidacy form to the Dean of The Graduate College for review and approval.